 This page was last updated on 4th March 2021.

-The health, safety and wellbeing of our Residents, Patients and Staff are always our top priorities and we are continuing with our robust and comprehensive contingency plans to respond to the coronavirus outbreak in the UK.
-Our plans will be kept under regular review and updated as advised by the Public health authorities.
+The health, safety, and wellbeing of our residents, patients and staff are always our top priority and we are continuing with our robust and comprehensive contingency plans to respond to Coronavirus.
+Our plans are kept under regular review and are updated as and when advised by the public health authorities.